pombreda/lepl/doc-src/manual/style.rst

 Explicitly Exclude Spaces
 -------------------------

-By default, repetition in LEPL is greedy.
+By default, repetition in Lepl is greedy.
 This means that, no matter what `Separator() <api/redirect.html#lepl.match.Separator>`_ is used, `Any()[:]
 <api/redirect.html#lepl.match.Any>`_ will swallow the *entire* input.